coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 41 #100DaysOfCode

+Learned some Redux in order to do a take-home test.
+It's cool to find out different ways to get things done!

 Day 40 #100DaysOfCode

 Learned about types in JavaScript, and Modules.
 JavaScript can get interesting and confusing at the same time, I would love to learn TypeScript in the future because it has static typing.